The Upjohn Spur in Portage, Michigan

 The spur from the Pennsylvania Railroad to The Upjohn Company manufacturing complex in Portage was installed early in the construction of the site in the late 1940s.
 The spur divided into four tracks, all of which remain today.
 The facilities were designed around the railroad spurs as shown below.
 Incoming materials (blue line below) into the main manufacturing building (Building 41) moved across it and exited as product on the outgoing rail spur (red line below).

 Most of the construction materials and steelwork were brought in by railroad.
 From movies taken of the construction, it appears that the first Upjohn switcher, a GE 25-ton unit, did not show up on site until the initial construction was well under way.
 Before then, cars were moved around by a bulldozer so construction materials could be unloaded at the right place.
 Click on the photo below to see a video from when that first switcher arrived.
-It will stream to you in Windows Media format and play on your Windows Media Player.
-There is no sound with it.
+There is no sound.

 Here is a photo by Lance Ferraro, likely taken in the early years of operation at the site.
 The garage and power plant are in the background.